Blu3Meteor/Soccer-Analytics-Lab-Project/README.md

 Possession is estimated from attacking event share because the dataset does not include a direct possession percentage field.

 ## Notes and Caveats
-- No yellow card data
+- No yellow card data is present in the events_kpis folder.